-This blog is meant to explore the history of the community where I grew up.
+This website is meant to explore the history of the community where I grew up.
 I am not a professional historian, and don’t have all the access I need in order to tell every single story as deeply as I’d like to.
-On this blog I explore topics that intrigue me, that I love, and that I want to learn more about.
+On this website I explore topics that intrigue me, that I love, and that I want to learn more about.

 I wanted to change that for young people in North Omaha today.
 Luckily, there is more interest than I’ve seen in three decades coming out in the community today.
 While a lot of it is focused on gentrification and a glorified vision of the way things used to be, some interest is focused on preserving the community’s history while moving forward into a positive, powerful future for today’s North Omahans.
 I support that work.

 Use the comments on each article to share your thoughts.
 Feel free to reach out and share your stories, ideas, and info with me by emailing me.

 All written content on this website is copyright 2009-2016 by Adam Fletcher.
 All rights reserved.
 Permission to reprint, share and otherwise distribute the written content of this website is granted only for nonprofit educational purpose.
 For information and clearance contact me.